UKCloud/openshift-v4/upi/vsphere/README.md

 `cat ~/pull-secret.text | jq .  > ~/pull-secret.json`
 1. Encode the username/password necessary to push to the internal registry:
 `echo -n '<user_name>:<password>' | base64 -w0`
-1. Add a registy entry for the internal registry to the pull secret file, including the encoded username/password:
+1. Add a new registy entry for the internal registry to the pull secret file, including the encoded username/password:
 ```
 "auths": {
 ...